okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/org/index.md

 <ApiOperation method="post" url="/api/v1/org/privacy/oktaSupport/extend" />

-Extend the length of time Okta Support can access to your org by 24 hours.
-This means 24 hours are added to the remaining access time.
+Extends the length of time that Okta Support can access your org by 24 hours.
+This means that 24 hours are added to the remaining access time.

 #### Request path parameters